argumenta/argumenta-widgets/README.md

 <img src="https://raw.github.com/argumenta/argumenta-widgets/master/examples/images/argument.png">

-## Examples
+## Example

-### Arguments

 To use Argumenta widgets on any page, just include the JavaScript source and a widget element.
 Here's an example argument widget.
-It will display the argument with the given SHA-1:
+It displays the latest argument published at the given repo:

 ```html
 <!DOCTYPE html>